Daysha Simulates DevOps

 I was really impressed with how real the experience felt.
 There are 3 rounds of simulation, each consisting of 25 minutes covering Requirements, Development, Test, Release,Deploy and Operate.
 We worked with circa 20 people assigned to different silos in the first round of simulation and our objective is to run a retail business that has online and real world stores and a dependence on an inhouse IT function.

-Each of the subsequent simulations moves further away from waterfall and closer to DevOps but the genius is that you are not told how to improve between iterations, you figure it out for yourself by collaborating with colleagues to your left and right
+Each of the subsequent simulations moves further away from waterfall and closer to DevOps but the genius is that you are not told how to improve between iterations, you figure it out for yourself by collaborating with colleagues to adjust process.

 Simulation affords people the opportunity to learn through exploration and collaboration and people learn more profoundly if its ‘invented here’.

 Even though I have long years of experience and knew what was coming I was still sucked into the emotional weariness of the first simulation.
 I was frustrated, silo’ed, misunderstood and after 25 minutes knew there had to be a better way.
-The retrospective helped me to air these grievances and explore ways to improve with colleagues.
+The retrospective helped us all to air our grievances and explore ways to improve.

 Daysha DevOps has signed up with the good folks at G2G3 to bring this offer to our clients.
 It will augment our conventional offers.
-We will be running a free day on June 21st and will have between 20 and 25 places up for grabs on a first come first served basis.
+We will be running a free public Simulation later this year in London and will have between 20 and 25 places up for grabs on a first come first served basis.
 No more than 2 people per company.

 This is your opportunity to ‘be immersed’ and if you think it’s ‘awesome’ we can work to bring it in-house for your organisation.
 Inhouse is the only place it makes sense, and where we can bring together a team that needs to co-operate cross functionally for the first time.